Kingdom of Galicia–Volhynia

 Roman the Great united the principalities of Galicia and Volhynia at the turn of the 13th century.
-Following the destruction wreaked by the Mongol invasion of Kievan Rus' (1239–1241), Prince Daniel of Galicia and the other princes of Rus' pledged allegiance to Batu Khan of the Golden Horde in 1246.
-The Polish conquest of the kingdom in 1349 led to it being fully absorbed by Catholic Poland.
-Upon annexing it in 1349, Polish king Casimir III the Great adopted the title of King of Poland and Ruthenia, and the territory was transformed into the Ruthenian Voivodeship (Palatinatus Russiae) in 1434.
+Following the destruction wreaked by the Mongol invasion of Kievan Rus' (1239–1241), Prince Daniel of Galicia and other princes of Rus' pledged allegiance to Batu Khan of the Golden Horde in 1246.
+In 1253 Daniel was crowned King of Ruthenia by the Pope in an attempt to create an anti-Mongol alliance.
+However the attempts to free Ruthenia from the influence of Golden Horde khans ultimately failed.
+Polish conquest of the kingdom in 1349 led to it being fully absorbed by Catholic Poland.

+Upon annexing Galicia in 1349, Polish king Casimir III the Great adopted the title of King of Poland and Ruthenia, and in 1434 the territory was transformed into the Ruthenian Voivodeship (Palatinatus Russiae), with the last remnants of the region's legal autonomy being abolished in 1506.
+Volhynia, which came under control of the Grand Duchy of Lithuania following a series of wars with Poland, formally became a Lithuanian province in 1452.

 History

 Origins

 The Principality of Volhynia may have emerged as early as the late 10th century, with Vsevolod, a son of Vladimir I of Kiev, mentioned as a prince of the city of Volodymyr.
 Igor Yaroslavich reportedly briefly reigned as the prince of Volodymyr in the 1050s.
 Iaroslav Sviatopolkovich was the only prince in Kievan Rus' to oppose Vladimir II Monomakh's reign on the grounds of agnatic seniority, but after Vladimir ousted him in 1118, (Note: This event is recorded as the first entry in the Kievan Chronicle, mentioned sub anno 1118.) his Monomakhovichi descendants established a local dynastic branch.
 Roman Mstislavich, the great-great-grandson of Monomakh, inherited the throne of Volhynia in 1170.

 The Principality of Galicia was formed in the years 1124–1144 by Vladimirko Volodarovich's unification of the principalities of Zvenyhorod, Peremyshl, and Terebovlia.
 Since the 1080s or 1090s, all three had been ruled by sons of prince Rostislav of Tmutarakan, who may or may not also have been a prince in Volhynia and Galicia c.
 1054/1060 to 1067.